Jamie Devitt: Hull City

 On 17 February 2012, joined League Two side Accrington Stanley on an initial one-month loan deal.
 Devitt made his debut in a 4–0 loss against Plymouth Argyle.
 One month later, Devitt scored his first goal in a 2–2 draw against Southend United, and the following week he scored another in a 2–1 win over Northampton Town.

 On 1 November 2012 Devitt signed an initial one-month loan deal from Rotherham United.
 However, after only making two appearances in all competitions, he had to return to his parent club due to an injury picked up in a 1–1 draw against Fleetwood Town.
 On 29 December 2012, amidst speculation Devitt would be re-joining Grimsby Town, Mariners boss Rob Scott distanced himself from the transfer by denying he has intentions to sign him despite previously being interested in the player.

 On 1 January 2013 Grimsby announced that they had made an enquiry about Devitt, but were waiting on the player and his agent to decide whether or not they were going to ask Hull for a pay-out if the situation was that he was not in the plans of the club.
-On 4 January 2013 Devitt re-joined Grimsby on loan for the rest of the 2012–13 season.
+On 4 January 2013 Devitt re-joined Grimsby Town on loan for the rest of the 2012–13 season.
 In his second game back for Town he scored the equaliser in a 2–1 away win at Welling United that sent Grimsby into the quarter finals of the FA Trophy.
 In the quarter-final he opened the scoring with a free kick in Town's 3–0 victory over Luton Town.
 Town eventually made it through to the final at Wembley Stadium but were beaten by Wrexham on a penalty shootout after the game ended 1–1; Devitt was an unused substitute.
 In the league, Grimsby dropped off the pace and despite leading the Conference for majority of the season they eventually finished fourth and were defeated by Newport County in the play-offs.
 Devitt played 15 league matches for Grimsby, scoring two goals.

 On 16 May 2013, following Hull's promotion to the Premier League, Devitt was amongst a number of players released by the club.
 The following day amidst speculation of a return to Grimsby on a permanent deal Mariners joint boss Rob Scott said that Devitt had not done enough in his second spell to warrant a permanent move, and that Grimsby would not be pursuing any interest in Devitt.